anhtienton/herbaceous/README.md

 ## Disclaimer
 Copyright 2018 by Anh-Tien Ton

 All game ideas and rules belong to Pencil First Games and the game creators (Eduardo Baraf, Steve Finn, Beth Sobel, and Keith Matejka).
 Please make sure to give them credit for such a pleasant and relaxing game.
+This is just a recreation of their game on Python.